fbpx

 Cons to saline exist, however.
 Deflation can occur, and when it does, it becomes apparent from the outside–as you can see in the photo below.
 Combined with that, wrinkling and rippling of the shell is more common than with silicone which, especially under softer skin, can be visible from the outside as well.

-Before & After Breast Augmentation Case 134 View #1 View in Baton Rouge, Louisiana
+Before & After Breast Augmentation Case 134 View #1 View in Baton Rouge, New Orleans, & Lafayette, Louisiana

 Ruptured Saline Implants (left) and Replacement Silicone Implants (right)